 You can use replicated masked VDBs to provision new VDBs on the target Delphix Engine.
 The provisioned VDBs contain the data in their masked parent and are therefore also considered masked.
 You can refresh these VDBs to snapshots sent as part of an incremental replication update, as long as you do not destroy the parent object on the replication source.
 For more information, see Provisioning from a Replicated Data Sources or VDBs.

 During replication, replicated masked VDBs are maintained in an alternate replica and are not active on the target side.
-The failover of a selective data distribution replica is not supported.
+Failover of a selective data distribution replica is not supported.

 Selective Data Distribution Details

 During replication, the Delphix Engine will negotiate an SSL connection with its server peer to use SSL_RSA_WITH_RC4_128_MD5 as the cipher suite, and TLSv1 as the protocol.

 Only database objects and their dependencies are copied as part of a selective data distribution operation, including:

 - Masked VDBs